-On 21 December 1920, Congressman Hamilton Fish, Jr., of New York introduced a resolution calling for the return to the United States of an unknown American soldier killed in France and his burial with appropriate ceremonies in a tomb to be constructed at the Memorial Amphitheater in Arlington National Cemetery.
+On 21 December 1920, Congressman Hamilton Fish, Jr., of New York introduced a resolution calling for the return to the United States of an unknown American who was killed while serving in the American Expeditionary Forces (AEF) in France and his burial with appropriate ceremonies in a tomb to be constructed at the Memorial Amphitheater in Arlington National Cemetery.
 The measure was approved on 4 March 1921 as Public Resolution 67 of the 66th Congress.

-The body of an unidentified soldier, killed in France, was laid to eternal rest in the plaza of the Memorial Amphitheater on 11 November 1921.
-This soldier represents all the unidentified and missing from World War I.
+The body of an unidentified servicemember, killed in France, was laid to eternal rest in the east plaza of the Memorial Amphitheater on 11 November 1921.
+This unknown American represents all the unidentified and missing from World War I.

-Since that time an unidentified American service member has been laid to rest, with the highest honors, for World War II, the Korean War and the Vietnam War.
+Since that time an unidentified American service member has been laid to rest, with the highest honors, representing World War II, the Korean War and the Vietnam War.

 Support the Society